Ashutosh Gowariker: Widespread success

 Gowariker's next venture was the romantic comedy What's Your Raashee?
 (2009) starring Priyanka Chopra (in 12 roles) alongside Harman Baweja.
 Based on the Gujarati novel Kimball Ravenswood by the playwright and novelist Madhu Rye, the film told the story of a Gujarati NRI who meets twelve potential brides, one from each zodiac sign, one of whom he must marry in ten days to save his brother from harm.
 It had its world premiere at the 2009 Toronto International Film Festival.
 The film opened to mixed reviews from critics upon release, with praise for its soundtrack and Chopra's performance, but criticism for its screenplay, runtime and pacing.
 It emerged as a below-average grosser at the box-office.

 His next venture was the historical action-adventure Khelein Hum Jee Jaan Sey (2010) starring Abhishek Bachchan and Deepika Padukone in lead roles.
 The film was based on Manini Chatterjee's Do And Die: The Chittagong Uprising 1930-34, an account of the 1930 Chittagong armoury raid.
 It opened to mixed-to-negative reviews from critics upon release, and emerged as a commercial disaster at the box-office.

 After a 6-year hiatus, Gowariker made his comeback with the period action-adventure Mohenjo Daro (2016) starring Roshan (in their second collaboration) alongside debutante Pooja Hegde in lead roles.
 Set in 2016 BC at the height of Indus Valley Civilisation, the film follows the story of a farmer who travels to the city of Mohenjo Daro, challenges the city's elite and fights against overwhelming odds to save the civilization.
 It received negative reviews from critics upon release, and emerged as Gowariker's second consecutive commercial disaster at the box-office.

 His next venture was the epic war drama Panipat (2019) starring Arjun Kapoor, Sanjay Dutt and Kriti Sanon in lead roles.
 The film depicts the events that took place during the Third Battle of Panipat.
 It received negative reviews from critics upon release, and emerged as Gowariker's third consecutive commercial disaster at the box-office.

 In 2024 Gowariker served as chairperson of the international jury at the 55th International Film Festival of India held from 20 November to 28 November.

+His next directorial venture, starring Aamir Khan, is a Biographical Sports drama about cricketer Lala Amarnath, focusing on the 1952 India-Pakistan Test series.